Real-time bushfire alerting with Complex Event Processing in Apache Flink on Amazon EMR and IoT sensor network

 Figure 10.
 Amazon CloudFormation console to create the AWS resource stack.

-7. Domain name for Amazon Elasticsearch domain: The Elasticsearch domain name to be created by the CloudFormation template.
+7. Domain name for Amazon OpenSearch Service domain: The Elasticsearch domain name to be created by the CloudFormation template.

 8. Public IP address to access Kibana from local machine: The IP address of the local machine from where you want to access Kibana dashboard for visualization.
-For simplicity, you can provide the public IP address of the workstation from where you are running the CloudFormation stack, this IP address opens up for access on the Amazon Elasticsearch domain for displaying the real-time Kibana dashboard.
+For simplicity, you can provide the public IP address of the workstation from where you are running the CloudFormation stack, this IP address opens up for access on the Amazon OpenSearch Service domain for displaying the real-time Kibana dashboard.
 You also must access the Kibana URL from this IP address only.
-If your IP address changes, then modify the policy of AWS Elasticsearch cluster with new IP address.
-For more information, see IP-based Policies in the Amazon Elasticsearch Service Developer Guide.
+If your IP address changes, then modify the policy of Amazon OpenSearch Service cluster with new IP address.
+For more information, see IP-based Policies in the Amazon OpenSearch Service Developer Guide.

 Once the stack creation is completed, the output section of the CloudFormation stack lists the web URLs to access the necessary resources in this architecture.
 Use the Kibana web URL and create an index pattern under the Management section with the name “weather-sensor-data,” and then choose the dashboard to see the visualization of the real-time spread of the bushfire covered by the IoT network.

 Figure 11.
-Amazon Elasticsearch domain Kibana Web UI to create the index pattern.
+Amazon OpenSearch Service domain Kibana Web UI to create the index pattern.

 The source codes and an elaborate README are provided in GitHub for the interested users who want to explore the implementation of this architecture in further detail.